linsalrob/PhageHosts/README.md

 perl -ne '@a=split /\t/; print if ($a[2])' refseq.txt | grep YES$ | grep -i 'complete genome' | wc -l
 ```

-We use the refseq phages because we are going to get the refseq genomes.
-use `perl get_viral_dna.pl`  to split the viruses into either phage or eukaryotic viruses.
-Obviously we need phage for this!
+use `perl PhageHosts/code/get_viral_dna.pl`  to split the viruses into either phage or eukaryotic viruses.
+For this work we are just going to use the Phage datasets.
+It is left up to the reader to try some of these challenges on Eukaryotic viral data sets.

 Make a table of the heirarchy of the phage hosts.
 We are just going to keep these ranks: species, genus, family, order, class, phylum, superkingdom

-I wrote code to automatically get the taxonomy for most of the hosts, but there were a few that I could not map, so I added those manually.
+We wrote code to automatically get the taxonomy for most of the hosts, but there were a few that I could not map, so I added those manually.
 To whit:

 ```
 	'Acinetobacter genomosp.' : '471',